symeta/bedrock-map-tagging/README.md

 # bedrock-map-tagging
-Bedrock model agnostic MAP tagging is available.
+Bedrock model agnostic MAP tagging via **IAM principal** is available.
 The official guidance is per [link](https://docs.aws.amazon.com/MAP/latest/userguide/bedrock-map-tagging.html#bedrock-map-tagging-iam-principal)

 # operation process
 1. check with customer what specific ways are they using in terms of calling Bedrock models